 Cities will be able to draft Community Engagement and Advocacy Strategies and understand the audience for advocacy and project strategies.

-Cities will understand the basics of capital stacks and funding structures for projects, and possible matching grant requirements and allowable uses, before applying this understanding towards developing a draft project budget with matching sources and potential new sources of funding.
+Cities focus on the fundamentals of capital sources, budget, and service contracts and develop a draft project budget with matching sources and potential new sources of funding.

 Once the applications have been submitted, cities develop plans to successfully administer the grant including how best to (re)organize local institutional processes.